-- (a) The following behaviours are unacceptable and are prohibited within residence: - i. abusive, profane, intimidating, threatening, or violent behaviour, real or perceived, toward any member of the residence community; - ii. harassment and/or discrimination on the basis of race, gender, sexual orientation, age, disability, ancestry, place of origin, colour, ethnic origin, citizenship, creed, marital status, receipt of public assistance, or record of offence;
+- (a) The following behaviours are unacceptable and are prohibited within residence: - i. abusive, profane, intimidating, threatening, or violent behaviour, real or perceived, toward any member of the residence community; - ii. harassment and/or discrimination on the basis of race, gender, sexual orientation, age, disability, ancestry, place of origin, colour, ethnic origin, citizenship, creed, marital status, receipt of public assistance, or record of offence; - iii. any sexual act or act targeting a person's sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person's consent, and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism, and sexual exploitation; - iv. possession of firearms, ammunition, explosives (including fireworks, dynamite, firecrackers), or other weapons, including but not limited to bladed weapons, archery bows and arrows, slingshots, chainsaws, and homemade weapons, or any replicas of the above weapons, in residence;

-- iii. any sexual act or act targeting a person's sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person's consent, and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism, and sexual exploitation; - iv. possession of firearms, ammunition, explosives (including fireworks, dynamite, firecrackers), or other weapons, including but not limited to bladed weapons, archery bows and arrows, slingshots, chainsaws, and homemade weapons, or any replicas of the above weapons, in residence; - v. throwing or dropping objects from, at, or within the residences; - vi. accessing a restricted area, including, but not limited to, offices, rooftops, mechanical/electrical/telecommunication rooms, or another resident's bedroom or suite without permission; - vii. possession of any animal (including fish) in residence; - i. residents who own a service animal and wish to bring them to residence must register with Accessibility Services and consult with the Dean or their designate in order to develop an accommodation plan that meets their needs. - viii. falsely identifying oneself or a guest to University staff; - ix. watching, displaying, or making pornographic or other objectionable material within a public space in residence; - x. storing a bicycle, e-bike, or e-scooter within a bedroom and/or suite. - residents who wish to store their bicycle, e-bike, or e-scooter in residence must register their bicycle with the front desk to be provided with access to the storage facility. - xi. bringing outside furniture into the residence without receiving written permission to do so by the Dean or their designate; - xii. installation, operation, and/or use of a personal wireless router; - xiii. engaging in any activity that causes damage to the residence quad; - xiv. any behaviour that compromises the safety or wellbeing of community members;

-- xv. behaviour that is harmful to oneself or to others; - xvi. participating in or hosting gaming activities or games of chance that involve or promote the exchange, winning, or loss of money or goods; - xvii. commercial activities or operating a business venture of any kind; - xviii. soliciting, canvassing, electioneering, or selling within the residential floors of the residence unless there is expressed written consent from the Dean or their designate; - xix. residents are expected to share suite and amenity spaces in a respectful and equitable manner, ensuring that all individuals have fair access.
-In shared bedroom and suite spaces, residents must balance personal use with the needs of suitemates, demonstrating respect for others' comfort and privacy.
+- v. throwing or dropping objects from, at, or within the residences; - vi. accessing a restricted area, including, but not limited to, offices, rooftops, mechanical/electrical/telecommunication rooms, or another resident's bedroom or suite without permission; - vii. possession of any animal (including fish) in residence; - i. residents who own a service animal and wish to bring them to residence must register with Accessibility Services and consult with residence staff in order to develop an accommodation plan that meets their needs. - viii. falsely identifying oneself or a guest to University staff; - ix. watching, displaying, or making pornographic or other objectionable material within a public space in residence; - x. storing a bicycle within a bedroom and/or suite. - i. residents who wish to store their bicycle in residence must register their bicycle with the front desk to be provided with access to the storage facility. - xi. bringing outside furniture into the residence without receiving written permission to do so by residence staff; - xii. installation, operation, and/or use of a personal wireless router; - xiii. any behaviour that compromises the safety or wellbeing of community members; - xiv. behaviour that is harmful to oneself or to others; - xv. participating in or hosting gaming activities or games of chance that involve or promote the exchange, winning, or loss of money or goods; - xvi. commercial activities or operating a business venture of any kind; - xvii. soliciting, canvassing, electioneering, or selling within the residential floors of the residence unless there is expressed written consent from the Dean of Students;